Thomasedv/Grabber/README.md

 Open the ffmpeg zip, copy 3 executables in the **bin** folder to the locations mentioned above.

-**USE THE 4.X.X static ffmpeg version!** Extract the 3 executables from the bin folder to the Grabber folder or PATH
+**Again use the 4.X.X static ffmpeg version!** Extract the 3 executables from the bin folder to the Grabber folder or PATH

 If you don't put anything in path, this is what your folder should have:
 - Grabber.exe
 - ffmpeg.exe
 - ffprobe.exe
-- ffplay.exe (is included in ffmpeg bin folder, but not really needed)
+- ffplay.exe (is included in ffmpeg bin folder, but not actually needed)
 - youtube-dl.exe

-Remember, if nothng happens when you try a download, to install "Microsoft Visual C++ 2010 Redistributable Package (x86)" from the microsoft link above!
+Remember, if nothing happens when you try a download, to install "Microsoft Visual C++ 2010 Redistributable Package (x86)" from the microsoft link above!

+______

+#### Features

+The core of Grabber is to let you use Youtube-dl more easily on a regular basis.
+It has easy checkboxes for adding the parameters you'd normally use.

+Some core highlights:
+* Serial downloads, or parallel downloads (up to 4, currently hard coded to that, make an issue if u want it changed to more!)
+* You can queue up as many downlaods as you need, regardless of serial download or parallel mode.
+The first ones in are the first ones to be started.
+* Automatically highlight the URL text when the window get's focus or when you click the url box.

+  This means you copy any URL, alt-tab(go to Grabber), Paste the ULR (Ctrl+V), and press Enter.
+No clicking with the mouse needed!
+ * Built in super simple textfile editor, and the option to let youtube-dl use the textfile for downloading url.
+ * Profiles, so when you want to change something around, it's not too many clicks away!
+ * Favorite parameters, so they are up and front, to easier tweak often used parameters.
+ * Right-click to add or remove options to a parameter, or a favorite the parameter.
+ * Right click the folder path at the top of the param tab to go to the folder.
+ * Pro-tip: Many sites change often, and causes youtube-dl to break, so update often using the Update button in the About tab.

 ______

 Requirements to use source code: